Perceptron Theory Can Predict the Accuracy of Neural Networks: Experiments

+The second way is common in shallow feedforward randomly connected ANNs The perceptron is the result of the ridge regression, which uses the transformations of training data and the ground truth class labels to obtain the optimal values of the perceptron $\mathbf{W}$ as:

+where $\mathbf{I}$ denotes the identity matrix, $\lambda$ is a regularization parameter used in the ridge regression, and $\mathbf{Y}$ is the one-hot representation of the ground truth from $\mathbf{y}$.
+Thus, the main difference between the considered approaches in forming the perceptrons is that the regression filters are obtained using the optimization procedure while the centroid filters are non-parametric.

-Similar to the previous section, we considered two ways of training the perceptron.
-The first way is common in VSAs.
-It forms a linear filter as a centroid of a class by simply superimposing all mapped representations for this class.
-The second way is common in Random Vector Functional Link (RVFL) networks~\cite{RVFLorig}.
-The perceptron is the result of the ridge regression, which uses training data's mapped representations and their class labels.
-The average cross-validation accuracy for the perceptron with centroid filters was $0.70$ while that for the perceptron with regression filters was $0.80$.
-The correlation coefficient between the obtained result was $0.80$.
-It is clear that the perceptron obtained from the ridge regression usually outperformed the ones with the centroids.
+Across the datasets, the average cross-validation accuracy for the perceptron with centroid filters was $0.70$ while that for the perceptron with regression filters was $0.80$.
+The Pearson correlation coefficient between the obtained result was $0.80$.
+It is clear that the perceptrons obtained from the ridge regression usually outperformed the ones with the centroids.

 The upper panels in Fig.~\ref{fig:intrvfl:cent} present the cross-validation accuracies against their corresponding predicted accuracies for the perceptron with centroid filters.
-The upper-left panel in the figure corresponds to the case when the statistics for~(\ref{eq:pcorr}) was obtained from the training data.
-The upper-right panel in the figure corresponds to the case when the statistics for~(\ref{eq:pcorr}) was obtained from the test data.
-The correlation coefficient between the accuracy and predicted accuracy calculated from the statistics for the training data was $0.790$ while that of the test data was $0.903$.
+The upper-left panel in the figure corresponds to the case when the statistics for Eq.~(\ref{eq:pcorr}) was obtained from the training data.
+The upper-right panel in the figure corresponds to the case when the statistics for Eq.~(\ref{eq:pcorr}) was obtained from the test data.
+The Pearson correlation coefficient between the accuracy and predicted accuracy calculated from the statistics for the training data was $0.79$ while that of the test data was $0.90$.
 The usage of the statistics for the test data improved the quality of the predictions.
+The reduced correlation for the case when the statistics for the training data was used is expected and happens due to the ``leakage'' of the data.
+Since the same data samples are used to both form the perceptron and to estimate the statistics of the postsynaptic sums, the obtained estimates might differ significantly from the ones observed for previously unseen data samples (i.e., test data).